DavFromOhio/nanoleaf-firmware-upgrade-notes/README.md

 - And finally, I did not bother to guess the correct URLs for all product lines.

 Firmware table (not all firmware images in existence are listed).
 See the Nanoleaf Changelogs [2025](https://support.nanoleaf.me/hc/en-us/articles/35633948389268-Products-Firmware-Release-Notes-2025)
 [2024](https://support.nanoleaf.me/hc/en-us/articles/33006784349076--2024-Archive-9-4-0-Firmware-Release-Notes-Panel-Products)  [older](https://support.nanoleaf.me/hc/en-us/articles/32800486435348--2023-Archive-9-3-4-or-Older-Firmware-Release-Notes-Panel-Products)

+I did not spend any energy guessing the URL for 'Lines' or other products.
+Feel free to let me know when you figure it out.

 | Elements | Shapes | Canvas | Lines |
 |-----|------|------|------|
 | [12.3.2](http://nl52-firmware.s3.amazonaws.com/12.3.2.firmware) | [12.3.2](http://hexagon-firmware.s3.amazonaws.com/12.3.2.firmware) | [12.3.2](http://canvas-firmware.s3.amazonaws.com/12.3.2.firmware) | |